ezetap/android-payments-sdk/README.md

 6. Ezetap device to test card payments

 ## Sample app
-There is a sample Android App inside the sample folder of the repository.
-You can use this project as a reference to integrate Ezetap SDK.
+There is a sample Android App inside the `sample` folder of this repository.
+You can use this project as a reference to integrate with the Ezetap SDK.

-##### Follow the steps below to get the demo app working:
+##### Follow the steps below to get the sample app working:
-1. Import the project as an Android Project in Android Studio
+1. Import the project as an Android Project in Android Studio.
-2. Clean & Build the project.
+2. Clean & build the project.
-3. Run the EzeCordovaSampleActivity on your Smartphone.
+3. Run the `EzeCordovaSampleActivity` on your smartphone.
-4. Ezehelper.js will be your point of reference for Cordova Android SDK integration.
+4. `Ezehelper.js` will be your point of reference for Cordova Android SDK integration.

-* <b>IMPORTANT:</b> If your project's targetSdkVersion is higher or equal to 23(Android 6.0 Marshmallow) please add Android support library v4 to your Android project from <a href="http://developer.android.com/tools/support-library/setup.html">here.</a> The Android support libraries are not required if your project's targetSdkVersion is lesser than 23.
+* <b>IMPORTANT:</b> If your project's `targetSdkVersion` is higher or equal to 23(Android 6.0 Marshmallow) please add Android support library v4 to your Android project from <a href="http://developer.android.com/tools/support-library/setup.html">here.</a> The Android support libraries are not required if your project's `targetSdkVersion` is lesser than 23.
-* Good to go, please refer <a href="http://developers.ezetap.com/api/"> Ezetap API Portal</a> for API usage
+* Good to go, please refer <a href="http://developers.ezetap.com/api/"> Ezetap API Portal</a> for API usage.

 ><b>Note:</b> The EzeAPIActivity has to be configured with the same attributes as given above.

-><b>Note:</b> The errors you may face while importing the project will most likely be for Android version mismatch which EclipseIDE would normally resolve itself.
-Changing the Android version or restarting the Eclipse can help u solve this problem.
+><b>Note:</b> The errors you may face while importing the project will most likely be for Android version mismatch which the EclipseIDE would normally resolve itself.
+Changing the Android version or restarting the Eclipse can help you fix this issue.

 * You can find the documentation on how to create a Cordova plugin for Android <a href="https://github.com/ezetap/android-payments-sdk/tree/master/docs">here</a>.

-><b>Note:</b> Refer to the <a href="https://github.com/ezetap/android-payments-sdk/blob/master/docs/Ezetap%20Cordova%20Integration.pdf" target="_blank">Ezetap Cordova Integration</a> document for Android Nougat support changes which are highlighted.
+><b>Note:</b> Refer to the <a href="https://github.com/ezetap/android-payments-sdk/blob/master/docs/Ezetap%20Cordova%20Integration.pdf" target="_blank">Ezetap Cordova Integration</a> document for Android Nougat support changes, these are highlighted in the guide.